Sonny-skyez/TDD_-_anagram_kata/README.md

 - **REFACTOR:** simplify the code, improve it's quality.

 I've used **Python** language and **Pytest** framework with unit test parametrization to complete that task.
+New tests, code development and all baby-steps are shown clearly in repository commits.

 ## Installation